Table of Contents

-Scattering your lawn with grass seed at the right time is a great way to fill in patches and boost the overall greenery.
+Scattering your lawn with grass seed at the right time is a great way to fill in patches and boost its overall appearance.

-If you’ve bought grass seed out of season, there’s no need to panic.
-Storing it properly will help it last a long time.
-But if you’ve found a box of grass seed from ten years ago in your garden shed (that you bought with good intentions!), you may be wondering if it’s still okay to use.
+If you’ve bought grass seed out of season, there’s no need to panic – storing it properly will help it last until the following year.
+However, if you’ve found a box of grass seed from ten years ago in your garden shed, you may be wondering if it’s still okay to use.

-Here’s everything you need to know about how long grass seed lasts, including does it expire, how to tell if it’s still good and tips on how to store it properly.
+Here’s everything you need to know about how long grass seed lasts, including whether it expires, how you can tell if it’s still good, and advice on how to store it properly.

 Does Grass Seed Expire?

-Grass seed is pretty resilient and can last for a long time.
-It won’t necessarily expire, but its germination rate will reduce the longer you have it for.
+Like many things, the answer isn’t quite as clear cut as you might hope.
+Grass seed is pretty resilient and can last for a long time – it won’t necessarily expire, but its germination rate will reduce the longer you have it for.

-How Do I Know If My Grass Seed Is Still Good?
+How Can I Check If My Grass Seed is Still Good?

-The best way to know if your grass is still good to use is to conduct a DIY germination test.
+The best way to know if your grass is still good to use is to conduct a DIY germination test (very scientific, I know).

 Here’s what you need to do:

-Place seeds in kitchen roll and spray with water
+- Place the seeds in kitchen roll and spray it with water

 If, after two weeks, your seed hasn’t sprouted, it’s likely no good.